darkflame123/PiggyMinions/README.md

 PiggyMinions is a WIP plugin implementing minions for PMMP.

 ## Obtaining Minions
-Currently there are no built in commands for giving yourself minions.
+Currently there are no built in commands for mkaqkgiving yourself minions.
 Instead, use this /give command template, with ActionType being 0 for mining or 1 for farming & target id being the block id:
 ```
 /give MCPEPIG skull:3 1 {MinionInformation:{MinionType:{ActionType:0,TargetID:56}}}
 ```